DoctorPCOD/DoctorPCOD/2025-spring/readme.md

 - These activities are designed to help you learn topics in a hands-on way
 - You must be in attendance in lecture on time to receive credit for the activities
 - Any activity starter code will be available on [DoctorPCOD/ENGIN-2223](../ENGIN-2223)
-- Upload your activities and variable sheets to *platform TBD* prior to each activity due date.
+- Upload your activities and variable sheets to [MyOpenMath](https://www.myopenmath.com) prior to each activity due date.
 - Upload your code to GitHub.
 [Links to each assignment are located in this repository.](github-submission-links.md)
 - Each student must join the GitHub team to receive individual credit for code.